-In today's competitive ecommerce landscape, delivering a seamless, intuitive, and personalized shopping experience is no longer optional — it's expected.
+In today's competitive ecommerce landscape, delivering a seamless, intuitive, and personalized shopping experience is no longer optional.
 At the core of this evolution lies an often overlooked but powerful concept: ecommerce search enrichment.

 Search enrichment transforms traditional product search from a basic keyword-matching system into an intelligent discovery engine.
 In this comprehensive guide, we explore what ecommerce search enrichment is, why it matters, how it works, and actionable strategies to implement it in your online store.